Neuropsychological ADHD Testing and Assessment

-- Collaborative information from previous psychologists and psychiatrists.
+- Collaborative information from previous psychologists.

 - A medical consultation with our medical director.

-Additionally, the psychologist conducting the assessment and writing the report will facilitate and support you through the process of obtaining further psycho-educational support privately, in school or in college, and for standardized required tests.
+Additionally, the psychologist conducting the treatment and writing the report will facilitate and support you through the process of obtaining further psycho-educational support privately, in school or in college, and for standardized required tests.
 At your request, the psychologist will also attend any 504 and IEP meetings at your school.

 Aspiring Family therapists provide an integrated, evidence-based, bio-psycho-social approach to effectively treat ADHD.
 We provide positive, structured, goal-oriented therapy, and in-home and in-school interventions to diminish symptoms and support adults and children in learning adaptive tools to cope and succeed in academic, socio-emotional, and professional realms.

-Our treatment approach is team based so that you or your child can see specialists to minimize the presenting symptoms and address the underlying biological or environmental stressors.
+Our treatment approach is team-based so that you or your child can see specialists to minimize the presenting symptoms and address the underlying biological or environmental stressors.